contentful/extensions/samples/optimizely-audiences/README.md

 ## Requirements

-* a project at Optimizely and its `projectid`
+* a project at Optimizely and its ID
 * audiences created within that project
-* a personal access token with read-only access to the optimizely projects you'd like to expose to the UI Extension
+* a personal access token with read-only access to the Optimizely projects you'd like to expose to the UI Extension

 ## Usage